Learn how to seamlessly integrate GetFeedback’s powerful analytics with Salesforce to optimize your customer experience program.

 Lastly, you can use merge fields to pull data from Salesforce into your surveys to personalize the survey experience for your customers.

 Collecting customer feedback with surveys is the crux of your CX program.
 So, it’s important to design sleek, mobile-friendly surveys that ask the right questions.

-With a Salesforce integration, you can also pull in customer data to personalize the survey experience, increase engagement rates, and capture smarter feedback.
+As we mentioned above, with a Salesforce integration, you can pull in unique customer data to personalize the survey experience, increase engagement rates, and capture smarter feedback.